Skip to main content

 Climate, Landscape, Settlement and Society: Exploring Human-Environment Interaction in the Ancient Near East

-The CLaSS project investigates the relationship between climate fluctuations and the emergence of complex social and political formations over the last 8000 years.
-The focus is on the area known as the Fertile Crescent in the Middle East.
-Over the course of the period this area saw the emergence of cities, states and empires.
+The CLaSS project investigated the relationship between climate fluctuations and the emergence of complex social and political formations over the last 8000 years.
+The focus was on the area known as the Fertile Crescent in the Middle East.
+Over the course of the study period, this area saw the emergence of cities, states and empires.
 Climate fluctuations are generally considered to be a significant factor in these changes because in pre-industrial societies they directly relate to food production and security.
 In the short term, ‘collapse’ events brought about by extreme weather changes such as droughts have been blamed for declines in population, social complexity and political systems.

 Studies seeking to correlate social and climatic changes in the past tend to focus on highly localised analyses of specific sites and surveys or take a more synthetic overview at much larger, even continental, scales.
-The CLaSS project takes a ground breaking hybrid approach using archaeological data science (or ‘big data’) to construct detailed, empirical datasets at unprecedented scales.
-Archaeological settlement data, archaeobotanical data (plant and tree remains) and zooarchaeological (animal bones) data will be collated for the entire Fertile Crescent and combined with climate simulations derived from General Circulation Models.
-The resulting datasets represent the largest of their kind ever compiled, covering the period between 8000BP and 2000BP and an area of 600,000km2.
+The CLaSS project took a ground breaking hybrid approach using archaeological data science (or ‘big data’) to construct detailed, empirical datasets at unprecedented scales.
+Archaeological settlement data, archaeobotanical data (plant and tree remains) and zooarchaeological (animal bones) data were collated for the entire Fertile Crescent and combined with climate simulations derived from General Circulation Models.
+The resulting datasets represent the largest of their kind ever compiled.

-Collecting data at this scale allows us to compare population densities and distribution, subsistence practices and landscape management strategies to investigate the question: What factors have allowed for the differential persistence of societies in the face of changing climatic and environmental conditions?
+Collecting data at this scale allowed us to compare population densities and distribution, subsistence practices and landscape management strategies to investigate the question: What factors have allowed for the differential persistence of societies in the face of changing climatic and environmental conditions?
 Answering this question can help us to understand what made past communities resilient to climate change, which may have lessons for today.
-For example, we can ask whether cities or rural settlements were more successful during climate downturns, or different kinds of political organisation, and try to understand why this is the case.
-Our datasets on plant and animal exploitation can tell us whether it is better to diversify and rely on lots of different types of food production, or to specialise, or some combination of the two across particular species.
-The long time depth of complex societies in the Fertile Crescent, as well as the abundance of archaeological and textual data, make it an ideal region in which to study these questions.
+Over the course of the project, team members investigated how factors such as land use and productivity, inequality, and the exploitation of different crops and fuels, impacted past societies.
+We were able to show that there were several different routes to sustainability and resilience in the past.
+The long time depth of complex societies in the Fertile Crescent, as well as the abundance of archaeological and textual data, make it an ideal region in which to study these pathways.

-On the long term, we have published a paper (Palmisano et al. 2021) which showed that over the Holocene, the relationship between climate and population changes.
-For the first half of the Holocene, including after the emergence of agriculture, dryer periods cause population decline.
-This is what we would expect in a relatively arid environment such as the Middle East.
+On the long term, we investigated the relationship between climate and population changes across the last 10,000 years.
+For the first half of the Holocene dryer periods cause population decline.
+This is what we would expect in a relatively arid environment.
 However, during the second half of the Holocene this relationship gets much weaker, and population is decoupled from climate fluctuations.
 This coincides with the emergence of more complex social organisations, including cities, states and empires.
-This shows that more complex societies have a different relationship with climate – they are better able to ride out periods of aridity.
-The question is how did they do this?
+More complex societies have a different relationship with climate – they are better able to ride out periods of aridity.

-In a paper published in Quaternary International (Gaastra et al. 2021) we show that the decoupling outlined above does not correlate with major changes in the types or proportions of plants and animals that past communities were eating.
-This is important because it suggests the resilience we see in the past was not due to changes in what was being eaten, but rather in how food was produced and organised.
-We have some interesting hints at this from our work comparing urban and rural sites, which shows that urban sites were likely reliant on rural sites for some animal products.
+We showed that the decoupling outlined above does not correlate with major changes in the types or proportions of plants and animals that past communities were eating.
+This suggests the resilience we see in the past was not due to changes in what was being eaten, but rather in how food was produced and distributed.
+Urban sites were reliant on rural sites for some animal products.
 It seems that one of the ways in which resilience was achieved was through larger and more integrated organisational systems.
-Our research has also looked at some specific sites and periods, including an article (Deckers et al. 2021) investigating olive oil production in the Levant.
+Our recent research has also looked at fuel use.
+During periods of high population and urbanisation we found good evidence for the use of dung as fuel, which may indicate the exhaustion of local wood supplies.

-The two major areas of novelty in the methodology of our project are the scale of the datasets collected, both in space and across time, and the integration of archaeological data with climate modelling.
-Although we are still in the data collection phase, the information we now have in our databases comprises some of the largest collections anywhere in the world.
-Over the next year we will continue adding to these datasets, and the aim is to make them available to academics and the public at the end of the project.
+There are three major areas of novelty in the methodology of our project.
+These are the scale of the datasets collected, both in space and across time, the integration of archaeological data with climate modelling, and the use of innovative new proxies to understand sustainability and resilience using archaeological datasets.
+The information we now have in our databases comprises some of the largest collections anywhere in the world.
+Although the project is now completed, we will continue adding to these datasets.
+Most of our data is already available open access via the EU-funded Zenodo repository, and we plan to make everything available in the next year.

 Map of the study area